needle-mirror/com.unity.visualscripting/Documentation~/vs-relations.md

-# Using relations to debug
+# Use relations to debug

 Relations are a useful tool to understand the dependencies between each port of a node.
 For example, to get the result of A + B with the Add node, you need to provide a value for A and B. Likewise, before invoking the Log node, you should provide a value for its Message input port.